 - Handouts will be available for those who need a paper map and/or cue sheets to follow.
 View this year’s route here.

-- If you get lost, call Wayne Yoder, RFM Coordinator at (614-551-2250) or one of the SAG crew (ask for cell phone numbers on Friday evening at the ride kickoff)
+- If you get lost, call the RFM Coordinator or one of the SAG crew (phone numbers will be available at the ride kickoff)

 Rules for Rookies #3: Starts and stops

 - Start time is when you want to start.
 We suggest leaving by 8 am on the first day, but it is your decision.
 We do not have a group start time.

 - A morning break is usually arranged at approximately the 30 mile mark.
 This break includes snacks and water.

 - There is an additional water station somewhere in between the hotel and morning break station.
 If you are in an early or late group, it may not be there.
 If you need food or water, stop and buy what you need.

 - The lunch station is usually 30-50 miles from the start, depending on the length of the route for the day.
 The lunch location will be clearly marked and will typically be in a park slightly off the route.
 The SAG crews feed us very well, so don’t worry about food at lunch.

 - On long days there may also be an afternoon break, with a water station somewhere along the road.

 - Plan your day so that you arrive at the hotel no later than 5 pm (3 pm is better).
 If you arrive by 5 pm you will have time to shower, get a quick supper and be ready for the evening meeting, which we try to start at 7 pm.
 The earlier you arrive at the hotel the more relaxed your evening will be.
 However, if you arrive before 2 pm, the hotel may not have the rooms available yet.